infiniteHQ/HypernetToolkit/docs/hypernet/v1/4_security/2_encryption.md

 ### Encryption of Data
 During the processing, storage, transmission, or reception of data, Hypernet enables secure encryption of the data to prevent compromise in the event of theft, loss, or malicious attempts.

+## Hypernet Standard Library Definitions

+The theory provides crucial information about the modular functioning of encryption.
+Now, let's explore more practically how Hypernet's standard library implements this theory.
+To implement everything we have seen and will see, refer to the documentation and tutorials of the Hypernet Toolkit.

+Comming soon :)